Rapptz/discord.py/docs/api.rst

 .. function:: on_disconnect()

     Called when the client has disconnected from Discord.
-This could happen either through the internet being disconnect, explicit calls to logout, or Discord terminating the connection one way or the other.
+This could happen either through the internet being disconnected, explicit calls to logout, or Discord terminating the connection one way or the other.

     This function can be called many times.